Frequently Asked Questions

 Are the trips guided?

-No. We will bring you to beautiful places and provide you with all the resources to make a fantastic adventure.
+No, but they are semi-guided!
+We will bring you to beautiful places and provide you with all the resources to make a fantastic adventure.
 When we arrive at our destinations, please be prepared to organize with and look after your fellow passengers to make the most of your trip.

 Who are the drivers?